teammatehunt/checkmate/README.md

 ```
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d
 ```
+Note that the checkmate-extension zip file is not created in dev mode but it exists (unzipped) in the repository.

 To run in `prod` mode, run the following (replace `docker-compose.prod.yml` with `docker-compose.prod.localhost.yml` if running locally):
 ```